25 | Reset: What Becomes Available When You Choose to Dissolve

 I have sat in monasteries and meditation halls.
 Spent weeks in silent retreat and months on trails.
 Unplugged from technology for stretches long enough that the sound of my own thinking became unfamiliar.
 Studied with teachers whose names carry weight and teachers no one would recognize.

 The depth of a reset has almost nothing to do with the prestige of the teacher, the reputation of the center, or how far you traveled to get there.
-The most transformative experiences of my life were the ones where I brought the least agenda and the most willingness to simply be with what was already there.
+The most transformative experiences of my life were those in which I brought the least agenda and the most willingness to be with what was already there.

 A reset does not need to be expensive or impressive.
 It needs to be real.
-Presence, simplicity, and the willingness to stop performing long enough to hear what has been waiting underneath.
+Presence, simplicity, and the courage to stop long enough to hear what has been waiting underneath.
 Everything else is decoration.

 The Return